appcelerator/lexus/README.md

 If you would like to report a bug, feel something can be improved, or have any questions about Lexus please feel free to file a Github issue.

 If you have implemented a new Lexus frontend or backend implementation, please try to implement tests that cover all the cases in the Lexus test suite in [testsuite/](https://github.com/appcelerator/lexus-opensource/tree/master/testsuite).
+The tool described [here](https://github.com/appcelerator/lexus/blob/master/testsuite/README.md) might make things easier to start out.
 You may then file a PR to add your project's repository to the table above in this README.md file.

 ## Licence